froboy/yusaopeny_docs/content/en/docs/Wiki/Code-Review-Quality-Best-Practices.md

 }
 ?>
 ```

-It's better to return early, keeping indentation and brain power needed to follow the code low.
+It's better to return early, keeping indentation and brainpower needed to follow the code low.

 ```php
 <?php